 I have a problem with impulse buying.

 I like to consider myself a fairly sensible shopper when it comes to items on the pricier side.
-And for the most part, I’m pretty great about that (probably because I reward myself with a Pumpkin Spice Latte or pumpkin chocolate chip scone for being so strong.
-It’s fine, I’m still five years old.)
+And for the most part, I’m pretty great about that (probably because I reward myself with a Slow Cooker Maple Pumpkin Spice Latte or pumpkin chocolate chip scones for being so strong.)

 My impulse issues lie within the inexpensive items–the inexpensive items that end up becoming expensive when you buy them all, especially when you do the math in your head and inevitably forget to add five of the impulse items to the final total.